As you might know, Nasafi hosts the annual National RC Speed testing.

 - Jets (ignored for regular events as a much more space is required)

-- Heli – electric until we receive Nitro entries
+- Heli – electric until we receive Nitro entries (less than 7kg)

 - Fixed Wing- Electric